eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 Monitoring your campaigns

-Your campaign dashboard lets you see detailed ad group-level, keyword-level, and listing-level reporting and make edits quickly within the context of your performance.
-To get there, go to your Advertising dashboard, select Promoted Listings Advanced from the Campaign type dropdown, and select the campaign name in the campaign section of the page.
+Your Campaign dashboard lets you see detailed ad group-level, keyword-level, and listing-level reporting for each individual campaign.
+While on the Campaign dashboard you can make edits quickly within the context of your performance.
+To find the Campaign dashboard:

 - Go to your Advertising dashboard - opens in new window or tab.

-- Click on the campaign name in the campaign section of the page.
+- Click on the campaign name in the Campaign overview section of the page.

-- Impressions— The number of times your promoted listings have appeared across eBay
+- Impressions – The number of times your ads have appeared on any eBay site

 Campaign name, Status, Start and End date, and listings are updated in real time, as those events are happening.
 Performance metrics are reported in near-real time though they may take up to 72 hours to reconcile.